Shift plan: Notation

 Note that a worker transitioning from N to O works for the first six or seven hours of the first day "off".
 Thus, when days off follow night shifts, the first one or more days "off" are, in fact, days of recovery from lack of nighttime sleep.

 This daily notation refers to the start of a shift.
 If a shift starts at 23:00, then this is a W day even though only one hour is worked.
 The day after this shift is an F day if no shift starts on this day, though many hours have been worked from midnight on.

 One shift system may allow many shift plans.
 For example, the twelve-hour, 2nW:2nF system with n = 1 allows twelve different plans in three serially-identical sets.
 Within a set, DONO has the same sequence as NODO.
 DNOO is the preferred sequence because days off follow night work and there are two consecutive days off.

+Shift plans may also be expressed by assigning shifts and days off to calendar dates.
+In this form, a repeating sequence such as DDNNOOOO is applied to successive dates, with each symbol indicating the corresponding shift or day off.

-3-day shift plans
+Three-day shift plans

 Prior to 2014, the U.S. Navy used a three shift system with an 18-hour day instead of a 24-hour day.
 The 24-hour period was divided into four shifts: 00:00-06:00, 06:00-12:00, 12:00-18:00, and 18:00-00:00.
 A sailor stood watch on their shift.
 During the off shift there is time to perform maintenance, study for qualifications, and handle collateral duties.
 During off time the sailor has time to sleep, relax, and perform personal tasks, such as laundry.
 With sufficient personnel, a given watchstation may benefit from a fourth man (the midnight cowboy or "Balls-to-6").
 He would stand the same 6-hour watch in a given 24-hour period, usually from midnight to 06:00 (hence the midnight portion of the name, often shortened to cowboy) and the normal watchstander would then be free.
 This gave rise to a schedule of six on, twelve off, six on, thirty off, six on, twelve off.

 Beginning in 2014, the Submarine Force began shifting to a 24-hour day, with watches split into 8 hours on, 16 hours off.
 This does have the side effect of sailors assigned to a certain shift having the same meals every day, and so the shifts are periodically rotated in order to provide variety.

 The Surface Fleet began its shift in 2017, transitioning from their "five and dimes" approach of 5 hours on, 10 hours off.

 This does not apply to the attached air wing, which will work a 12 on, 12 off schedule 7 days a week.